Nix picks cost No. 15 Auburn in 30-22 loss to South Carolina

-COLUMBIA, S.C.
-(AP) — Kevin Harris ran for two touchdowns and South Carolina turned three interceptions thrown by Bo Nix into points to defeat No. 15 Auburn for the first time in 87 years with a 30-22 victory on Saturday.
+South Carolina made plenty of them throughout to beat Auburn for the first time in 87 years.

+Kevin Harris ran for two touchdowns, Smith added a 10-yard TD catch and Horn and the defense did enough to stop Bo Nix and the Tigers’ attack.

-The Tigers (2-2 Southeastern Conference) had won eight straight in the series and jumped out to a 9-0 lead in the opening 10 minutes.
+Auburn (2-2) had won eight straight in the series and jumped out to a 9-0 lead in the opening 10 minutes.
 But Nix, the sophomore quarterback, threw three picks and the Gamecocks (2-2) cashed in each time to win consecutive games for the first time in more than a year.

-Shi Smith had eight catches including a 10-yard TD grab midway through the third quarter and put South Carolina ahead for good, 20-19.
+Smith had eight catches including his score midway through the third quarter that put South Carolina ahead for good, 20-19.

-Auburn was driving on its following series when Nix threw his third interception — and second to cornerback Jaycee Horn who brought the ball down the left sidelines to the Tigers’ 8.
+Auburn was driving on its following series when Nix threw his third interception — and second to c Horn who brought the ball down the left sidelines to the Tigers’ 8.
 Harris was in the end zone a play later for a 27-19 lead and Auburn could not recover.

 The Tigers closed to 30-22 on Anders Carlson’s 22 yard field goal with 6:39 left.
 Auburn got the ball back once more with 2:15 left and drove to the South Carolina 13.
 Nix, though, was called for intentional grounding trying to avoid a sack and the Gamecocks held on to beat the Tigers for the first time since 1933.